US L1 Intracompany Transferee Visa Services (Executive or Manager) And Information

 To obtain L1 status for an executive or manager transferee to the United States, the employer must first file an I-129 Petition with the UCSIS, which includes extensive supporting documentation to demonstrate that all eligibility criteria for both the employer and employee have been met.
 If the I-129 Petition is approved, then the matter proceeds to consulate processing, and the employee will be scheduled for final interview, where detailed documentation will again be reviewed to satisfy the consular official that all eligibility requirements have been met.
 If the interview is successful, then the visa is issued to the employee, and the employee is free to enter to being assuming his or her managerial or executive duties.

-To set up an initial consultation to discuss any questions you have about your L1 executive or managerial employee situation or intentions, please contact us today!
+To set up an initial consultation to discuss any questions you have about your L1 executive or managerial employee situation or intentions or our US L1 Intracompany Transferee Visa Services, please e-mail us today and attorney Richard Ruth will be happy to speak to you!